Public voting is now open for the FOOH Awards! Have your say on the final winners.

 For Fake Out Of Home productions that require more control over the final output, RAW video formats and Log video formats capture a broader range of values, helping to preserve highlights and shadows more effectively.
 This provides greater flexibility in post-production compared to standard compressed video formats.

-In contrast, SDR videos are designed for direct display on typical monitors, offering a ‘what you see is what you get’ experience without the need for extensive post-production adjustments.
+In contrast, SDR videos are designed for direct display on typical monitors.
+They offer a “what you see is what you get” experience without the need for extensive post-production adjustments.

-RAW files, in particular, store unprocessed sensor data and allow for non-destructive editing, meaning adjustments can be made without losing the original data.
-This is especially helpful if changes need to be reverted or refined during the editing and integration process.
+RAW files, in particular, store unprocessed sensor data and allow for non-destructive editing.
+This means adjustments can be made without losing the original data.
+And this is especially helpful if changes need to be reverted or refined during the editing and integration process.

 Mobile phones have increasingly advanced in their video recording capabilities, with many high-end smartphones now offering Log and RAW video formats, which are typically seen in professional-grade cameras.